 Enjoy the most valued cut of bluefin fatty tuna belly with this recipe for Otoro Sushi.
 I show you two ways to prepare this delicacy—seared and drizzled with yuzu juice or with just a touch of soy sauce.
 Either way, the sushi practically melts in your mouth.

-Lately I started to make my own Nigiri Sushi (握り寿司), which is the most common type of sushi with a slice of raw fish on top of sushi rice pillow.
-Today I’ll show you how to make this delicious Otoro Sushi two ways – seared and un-seared.
+Lately, I started to make my own Nigiri Sushi (握り寿司), which is the most common type of sushi with a slice of raw fish on top of a sushi rice pillow.
+Today I’ll show you how to make this delicious Otoro Sushi (大トロ寿司) in two ways; seared and un-seared.

 What’s Otoro (大トロ)?

-Otoro is the most prized part of the tuna belly and it’s also the fattiest part of the tuna / maguro (鮪).
-This delicious cut tuna belly is located at lowest section of tuna belly and it is highest in fat content and light in color.
+Otoro is the most prized part of the tuna belly and it’s also the fattest part of the tuna/maguro (鮪).
+This delicious cut tuna belly is located at the lowest section of the tuna belly and it is highest in fat content and light in color.
 The well-marbled Otoro is so soft and tender that it literally melts in your mouth.